The truth is, the best fiberglass wax is not really the question most people should be asking.

 Let's go through the different situations of boat and RV care when it comes to choosing the best fiberglass wax or fiberglass sealant, as well as dealing with the different levels of oxidation.

 Most boats and RV's will have some level of oxidation to them.
-Unless they are literally brand new, my experience has shown that even when a first time customer insists on how how well kept their boat or RV is, there is always gong to be some form of oxidation.
-For this reason, I only recommend one of the above sealants for brand new boats, or RV's that are fully painted.
-(If you have to ask, you probably don't have a fully painted RV) If you are not one of these as I have just laid out, then keep reading on!
+Unless they are literally brand new, my experience has shown that even when a first time customer insists on how how well kept their boat or RV is, there is always gong to be some form of oxidation. ( the exception to this is the high-end, fully painted RV's that have 2-stage paint just like cars.
+And in that case, your RV will essentially be an over-sized car that requires the same approach as with any car paint) For this reason, I only recommend one of the above sealants for brand new boats. (or RV's that are literally brand new or fully painted)

-When using any of the products above, I recommend applying with a damp terry cloth towel using heavy handed pressure, as you will literally be doing hand polishing.
+When using any of the products above, I recommend applying with a damp micro-fiber cloth using heavy handed pressure, as you will literally be doing hand polishing.
 Back and forth or circular strokes is acceptable.
-Remove using a dry micro-fiber towel.
+Remove using a dry micro-fiber cloth.

-If you are looking to take your boat or RV to the highest level then machine polishing will be the next step.
-The good news is that due to the thickness and durability of fiberglass/gel-coats, you don't need to be an expert to get behind a high speed polisher and actually make as a perfect starting point for any first timer willing to take on the time and effort.
+If you are looking to take your boat or RV to the highest level, then machine polishing will be the next step.
+The good news is that due to the latest generation of soft-start polishers, they are ultra safe as you remain in complete control.

 The Bad News: